 The NUnit Test Adapter allows you to run NUnit tests inside Visual Studio.
-The current release, version 0.94, is designed to work with Studio 2012 RTM or Update 1.
+The current release, version 0.96, is designed to work with Studio 2012 RTM, Update 1-3, and with Visual Studio 2013 Preview.
 Some features are not available under the RTM.

 Note that Releases of Visual Studio prior to VS 2012 did not have the ability to directly run tests built with Open Source testing frameworks like NUnit.

-The easiest way to install the NUnit Test Adapter is using the Extension Manager within Visual Studio.
-Follow these steps:
+To install the NUnit Test Adapter using the Extension Manager, follow these steps:

 - In the left panel of the Extension Manager, select Online Extensions.

-- Locate the NUnit Test Adapter in the center panel and highlight it.
+- Locate (search for) the NUnit Test Adapter in the center panel and highlight it.